 Godwin's Law of Time Travel - A Watcher manages to not get in trouble for acting instead of watching when he returns a dimension-hopping Johnny Storm home.
 His method of getting out of it is by pointing out that with all the dimension-screwing Johnny was causing, he missed out getting to watch several interesting timelines (including one where the Aztecs somehow won WWII) unfold.

 Goomba Stomp/Giant Foot of Stomping - The U-Foes found out the hard way that this is an effective tactic when Giant Girl got dropped on them.
 As did the Absorbing Man, courtesy of the Hulk.

 Heroes Gone Fishing - The villains probably wouldn't end up getting beaten half the time if they weren't constantly interrupting perfectly normal activities, such as godly dating or a friendly game of basketball.

-Jive Turkey - The aforementioned Goom, who learned all his English from shows like MTV Raps.
+Jive Turkey - The aforementioned Goom, who learned all his English from watching MTV.

 Spider-Man: This is so messed up.